skarpushin/summerb/summerb-easycrud/README.md

 # Post-Scriptum
 I hope this gave you enough outlook for a head start.
 EasyCrud actually provides more than I described here, but then this document might get too boring.
-Whenever you need to adjust behavior of EasyCrud just look in the source code of underlying implementation (I myself do this all the time with Spring and other libs :-)), I bet you'll quickly see extension points where you can adjust behavior as needed.
-Or ask me.
+Whenever you need to adjust the behavior of EasyCrud just look in the source code of the underlying implementation (I myself do this all the time with Spring and other libs :-)), I bet you'll quickly see extension points where you can adjust behavior as needed.
+Or ask me in github issues.